Events classification

 – Organizers can apply for support to the municipality, the region or state, the Ministry of Culture and other public agencies

-– The event, bearing the prestigious endorsement of CID, enjoys appreciation by private sponsors
+– The event, bearing the prestigious endorsement of the CID, enjoys appreciation by private sponsors

 – More participants take part since they will be awarded the International Certification